-In cooperation with Reading Area Community College Applicants must:

-- Be a graduate of an approved secondary school or hold a high school equivalency diploma. - Have completed, with grades of "C" or better, two years of biological science (including advanced biology), laboratory chemistry and algebra.
-If the previous academic experience is lacking or if placement scores indicate the need for preparatory work, the following courses may be used to provide the needed academic background: BIO 110, CHE 106, MAT 105, MAT 160. - Meet with the MLT program director for an interview to discuss the academic background, the MLT program, and the selective MLT admissions policies before declaring a major of Medical Laboratory Technology.
-The interview is mandatory. - No course in the Medical Laboratory Technician Program curriculum, or which is a prerequisite for a course in the curriculum, can be repeated more than once.
+Be a graduate of an approved secondary school or hold a

+high school equivalency diploma.

+• Have completed, with grades of "C" or better, two years of biological science (including advanced biology), laboratory chemistry and algebra.
+If the previous academic experience is lacking or if placement scores indicate the need for preparatory work, the following courses may be used to provide the needed academic background: BIO 110, CHE 106, MAT 105, MAT 160.

+Meet with the MLT program director for an interview to discuss the academic background, the MLT program, and the selective MLT admissions policies before declaring a major of Medical Laboratory Technology.

+The interview is mandatory.

+No course in the Medical Laboratory Technician Program curriculum, or which is a prerequisite for a course in the curriculum, can be repeated more than once.
 This requirement includes any courses taken at RACC or at another institution.
 It also includes courses from which the student may have withdrawn or in which the student earned less than a "C" grade.

-No more than 12 credits of the Medical Laboratory - No more than 12 credits of the Medical Laboratory Technician Program curriculum may be repeated.
+No more than 12 credits of the Medical Laboratory Technician Program curriculum may be repeated.
 This includes courses taken at RACC and at other institutions.
-It also includes withdrawals or courses in which the student earned less than a "C" grade. - Course repeats or withdrawals that are older than ten years may be excluded from consideration in the admissions process at the discretion of the program director. - The preceding policies will be revised in keeping with the most recent accrediting agency policies. - A selection committee will review all records, determine the eligibility of students and then select those students who will progress into the clinical experience.
+It also includes withdrawals or courses in which the student earned less than a "C" grade.

+Course repeats or withdrawals that are older than ten years may be excluded from consideration in the admissions process at the discretion of the program director.

+The preceding policies will be revised in keeping with the

+most recent accrediting agency policies.

+- A selection committee will review all records, determine the eligibility of students and then select those students who will progress into the clinical experience.
 The date of enrollment in the Medical Laboratory Technician program will remain as the deciding factor between two equally qualified students.
 Rotation sites for clinical experience will be assigned by the MLT Selection Committee. - The granting of the Associates Degree in Applied Science in the Medical Laboratory Technician Program is not contingent upon a student passing any type of external certification or licensure examination.